ozdemre/RoboND---FollowMe/README.md

 **FCN2:**
 Than I move to FCN2 where I want to investigate the effect of Steps per Epoch parameter.
 I decreased it to 100 which reduced training time to half (1 hour).
 At the end overall accuracy almost same with the FCN1, so I decided to use Steps per Epoch as 100.
-This gave me a big training time improvement, allowing me to try different iterations.
+This gave me significant training time improvement, allowing me to try different iterations.

 ![alt text][image5]